laugharn/aceable-test/README.md

 ## Development Notes

 The final delivered product is little more than a static HTML file with a stylesheet and a JavaScript call.
+I tried to make a simple landing page while kind of maintaining the house style of aceable.com.
 I used a Gulp-based task runner to compile the JavaScript and SASS assets, Bootstrap and Font Awesome for base styling, and VueJS to create the JavaScript application that powers the page.
 Ultimately, what I was going for with the page can be broken down to two concepts:

 ### Programmatic